BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 This is a repository of the [Branch Metrics](https://branch.io/) open source Cordova | Phonegap | Ionic SDK.

-## IMPORTANT: Upgrading to V 2.0

-In Feb.
-2016 we revamped this module to be a thin wrapper around our native iOS/Android SDKs.
-This fixed many bugs and added additional functionality, but also changed the API.
-If you don't have time to do so, just use a reference to version 1.8, which we're storing in a locked branch called ['v1.8.0-locked'](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking/tree/v1.8.0-locked).

 ## Get the Demo App

 There's a full demo app embedded in this repository.
 It should serve as an example integration and help guide you in resolving any bugs you encounter.
 If you think you've got a bug, please first check that it's present in the demo app before writing in.
 You can find [the source here](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking/blob/master/testbed).